ryancragun/canaria-cookbook/README.md

 and it's time to push out changes to nodes in Production, we first want to test our changes on a few select canary nodes and then do a rolling upgrade out to 10%, 50% and 100% percent of all nodes.
-Because our attributes and versions are pinned in the Environment we'll first promote our changes to a Canary environment, do a rolling upgrade, and then promote our Canary Production and move all of nodes to Production.
+Because our attributes and versions are pinned in the Chef environment we'll first promote our changes to a Canary environment, do a rolling upgrade, and then promote our Canary environment to Production and move all of our nodes to Production.
 We can control which nodes are canaries by using hostname overrides, a percentage of all nodes, or a combination of both.

-First, the pipeline will promote a change to our Application specific canary node attribute overrides for a few specific hosts.
+First, the pipeline will promote a change to our application specific Canary and Production with changes to the attribute overrides for a few specific hosts.

 ```ruby
 # environments/production.rb